Melissa Albert

 Melissa Albert is an American author of young adult fiction.

 Early life

-Albert is from Illinois and attended the University of Iowa and Columbia College Chicago where she studied journalism.
+Melissa Albert is from Illinois and attended the University of Iowa and Columbia College Chicago where she studied journalism.
 She was a managing editor at Barnes and Noble when she decided to write her first novel, a fairy tale noir for young adults.

 Writing career

-Her debut novel, The Hazel Wood, was on The New York Times bestseller list for 36 weeks.
+Her debut novel, The Hazel Wood, was on The New York Times Best Seller list for 36 weeks.
 It received starred reviews from Publishers Weekly, School Library Journal and Kirkus Reviews.
 It was named a best young adult book of the year by Kirkus.
-Film rights were optioned by Sony, with Ashleigh Powell reportedly slated to adapt the screenplay.
+Film rights were optioned by Sony Pictures, with Ashleigh Powell reportedly slated to adapt the screenplay.

 The sequel, The Night Country, was published in 2020.
 It received a starred review from School Library Journal.

 Personal life

 Albert has one son.
 She lives in Brooklyn.